-A new ‘Integrated Assessment for Article Six’ (IAAS) project meets the needs for support on how to assess, strategize and plan for use of international carbon markets to attract private sector engagement in an integrated way with national carbon pricing and emissions trading schemes.
+A new ‘Integrated Assessment for Article Six’ (IAA6) project meets the needs for support on how to assess, strategize and plan for use of international carbon markets to attract private sector engagement in an integrated way with national carbon pricing and emissions trading schemes.

-The IAAS project will ensure, that developing countries have the tools, data and technical capacity to use Article 6 carbon markets strategically for NDC implementation and ambition raising aligned with the long-term goal of the Paris Agreement.
+The IAA6 project will ensure, that developing countries have the tools, data and technical capacity to use Article 6 carbon markets strategically for NDC implementation and ambition raising aligned with the long-term goal of the Paris Agreement.

 Working with three countries, the project aims to catalyze broader deployment of the approach regionally and globally, by showcasing and piloting application of the tools tailored to country needs.

-IAAS supports integrated assessment for use of Article 6 voluntary cooperation by building knowledge and understanding with government partners, private sector, academic institutions and the general public.
+IAA6 supports integrated assessment for use of Article 6 voluntary cooperation by building knowledge and understanding with government partners, private sector, academic institutions and the general public.

 The project is implemented by UNEP and its UNEP Copenhagen Climate Centre and is funded by the European Commission, Directorate-General for Climate Action (DG CLIMA).